AlfrescoArchive/alfresco-dbp-deployment/README-cfn.md

     ```
         export EXTERNAL_NAME="$DESIRED_DEPLOYMENT_NAME.$DOMAIN"
     ```
-5. Get your ELB certificate ARN from Certificate Manager in AWS console and export it into EBC_CERT_ARN.
+5. Get your ELB certificate ARN from Certificate Manager in AWS console and export it into ELB_CERT_ARN.
 This should be the one matching your created domain name.
 6. Create a replication bucket into the eu-west-1 region and then export the bucket name into REPLICATION_BUCKET and the kms encryption key of it into REPLICATION_KMS_ENCRYPTION_KEY.
 7. Set an RDS password
     ```
         export RDS_PASSWORD=$DESIRED_PASSWORD
     ```
-8. Get the external user ARN and export the "Arn" value result from the below command into EXTERNAL_ARN_VALUE
+8. Get the external user ARN and export the "Arn" value result from the below command into EXTERNAL_USER_ARN
     ```
         aws sts get-caller-identity
     ```